Summer is monitoring season at the Land Trust. It's a time when we visit our protected lands for an annual check-up.

 Monitoring entails visiting the property at regular intervals and systematically taking photos at established locations (photo points).
 This helps us ensure that the conservation values of the property are upheld.

-Regardless, monitoring gives us time to check in on each Land Trust protected property and make sure all is well.
 The Land Trust monitors properties that we own—Land Trust Preserves—every other year.
 Though we actively manage these properties and visit them all year long, monitoring helps us assess the ecological health of the properties.
 Photo points on our Preserves are often established near populations of sensitive plants or where major restoration projects have occurred or are anticipated.
 Monitoring can help us watch these changes over time.
-At larger Preserves, like the Metolius and Whychus Canyon, monitoring ensures that we visit all corners of the property checking on boundaries and access points.
+At larger Preserves, like the Metolius and Whychus Canyon, monitoring also ensures that we visit all corners of the property checking on boundaries and access points.